Skip to main content

 1 mentions Positive Neutral Negative

-The optimization in Lltq is praised for its balance between min-maxing and allowing diverse gameplay approaches, while md is noted for its strong writing as a dating sim, though its optimization is not specifically highlighted.
+The optimization in Lltq is praised for its balance between min-maxing and allowing diverse gameplay approaches, while md is noted for its strong narrative as a dating sim, though its optimization is not specifically highlighted.

 • “Lltq is amazing in its optimization for min-maxing while also providing enough room to successfully complete the game in multiple ways.”